Primary School Interventions – What Works At Key Stages 1 & 2

 When might you use primary school interventions?

-Some interventions may happen during lesson time.
+Some school interventions may happen during lesson time.
 You may work with a group yourself or have your teaching assistant work with a group or individual to support them during the task.

 You might even incorporate the intervention into your whole class teaching, as what helps one will usually support or consolidate for others too.
 Other interventions take place outside the classroom but during lesson time – a small group or 1:1 targeted intervention led by a teaching assistant or specialist teacher, for example.